richjava/vue-newsfeed/README.md

 > A Vue.js single page news feed application with partial favourites functionality.
 The news feed is getting articles from NewsAPI and the favourites are coming from a Firebase database.

-The app demonstates use of Vue components, vue-router, vue-resource,
+The app demonstates use of Vue components, vue-router, vue-resource and vuefire (Firebase).

 ## TODO
 The News Feed should remember which articles have been favourited.